 The development of high-performance intraoperative 3D imaging promises to overcome the limitations of conventional image-guided surgery with up-to-date images during surgery that accurately present changes associated with patient setup, tissue deformation, and target excision.
 A prototype mobile C-arm for high-quality cone-beam CT has been developed in collaboration with industry partners to answer such clinical challenges.
 The prototype provides volumetric images with sub-mm spatial resolution and soft-tissue visibility at low radiation dose and is the centerpiece of an integrated surgical navigation system undergoing translation to key surgical applications.

-Prototype CBCT scanners are under development for musculoskeletal (MSK) radiology as well as imaging of traumatic brain injuary (TBI) and stroke.
+Prototype cone-beam CT imaging systems are under development for musculoskeletal (MSK) radiology as well as imaging of traumatic brain injuary (TBI) and stroke.
 Such systems open new possibilities for point of care imaging.
 In each case, the I-STAR Lab is developing hardware systems, image reconstruction methods, and artifact correction methods that overcome conventional limitations of cone-beam CT image quality.
 Methods include flat-panel detector cone-beam CT, dual-energy imaging, photon counting / spectral imaging, and tomosynthesis.
 Recent work combines task-based image quality models not only with processes for system design, optimization, and image quality assessment but also as the objective function in the design of "task-driven imaging" methods.